 Gordon implemented a plantation system to help Fiji grow economically and in 1879, servants began to arrive from India to work the plantations.
 Around 60,000 indentured servants travelled to Fiji from India before the indentured system finally ended in 1916.
 Despite being offered passage back to India, many people chose to stay and became businessmen and farmers; their descendants currently make up around 44% of the population today.

 The 20th century saw great economic and political change in Fiji.
 From 1880 to 1960, Fiji was a racially divided nation with Fijians, Indians and Europeans all vying to elect their own representatives to government.
 There was a desire for independence which was finally granted in 1974.
-Despite becoming independent, racial tensions were still high and it wasn’t until 1990 that a constitution was put in place that recognised all people in Fiji.
+Despite becoming independent, racial tensions were still high and it wasn’t until 1990 that a constitution was put in place that recognized all people in Fiji.
 The constitution was amended in 1997 and placed more importance on the rights of non-ethnic Fijians.

 Despite a history of political turmoil, Fiji remains incredibly popular with tourists thanks to its beautiful landscape and wonderful and friendly people.
-It is now recognised by many as the focal point of the South Pacific.
+It is now recognized by many as the focal point of the South Pacific.

 Fiji Travel Information

 At Goway we believe that a well-informed traveller is a safer traveller.
-With this in mind, we have compiled an easy to navigate travel information section dedicated to Fiji.
+With this in mind, we have compiled an easy-to-navigate travel information section dedicated to Fiji.

 Learn about the history and culture of Fiji, the must-try food and drink, and what to pack in your suitcase.
-Read about Fiji's nature and wildlife, weather and geography, along with 'Country Quickfacts' compiled by our travel experts.
-Our globetrotting tips, as well as our visa and health information will help ensure you're properly prepared for a safe and enjoyable trip.
+Read about Fiji's nature and wildlife, weather and geography, and 'Country Quickfacts' compiled by our travel experts.
+Our globetrotting tips, as well as our visa and health information, will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering Fiji for yourself.
 Start exploring...book one of our Fiji vacations today!

 Extend Your Stay